twisterghost/jankbot/README.md

 ## Running Jankbot

-Once you have installed and configured Jankbot and you have a Steam account ready to go with at least one purchase, you are READY TO RUN JANKBOT, WOOHOO!
+Once you have installed and configured Jankbot with a valid Steam account, you can run Jankbot with the command:

-**To run Jankbot:** `npm start`
+`npm start`

-And that's it!
-Jankbot should now log in to steam and accept friend requests.
+Jankbot should attempt to log in, and once connected, will begin accepting friend requests.
-Simply add him as you would another user and he will add you back, ready to help improve your community!
+Add him as you would another user and he will add you back.

 ## Adding Modules

 Jankbot is designed to use custom modules to extend his abilities.

 Jankbot modules can be installed via `npm`, the node package manager.
+`npm` is installed along with `node`.

 Published Jankbot modules should use the naming scheme `jankbot-MODULENAME`, so you can search [npm's registry](https://www.npmjs.com/) for Jankbot modules to install.

-### Legacy Modules

-To add a legacy module (a module not found on npm, designed before Jankbot 2.1.0), place the module source folder in the `bot_modules/` directory.
-Jankbot will load the module next time you run the program.

 ### JankDota Jankbot Modules